-Here are some top tips on how to spot damp and how to cure it for good, with some practical and helpful advice from property expert Guy Alexander Bell.
+Here are some top tips on how to spot damp and how to cure it for good, with some practical and helpful advice from property expert and author, Guy Alexander Bell.

 Damp is something that is often at the forefront of the “things to get done” for anyone who cares for a property and it is often down to a lack of maintenance or apathy and the reluctance to fix a problem due to either laziness or indifference.

-We give you five tips to help to spot damp, and suggest what to do about it.
+We give you our expert tips to help to spot damp and mould at home, and suggest what to do about it.

 Tip one: Rising or penetrating damp?

 Damp comes in two main forms, rising and penetrating, but what is the difference?

 Rising damp is water that has risen up from the ground, usually due to a failed damp proof course, a leaking pipe, or where the ground outside has been raised too high and then breaches the DPC.

 paint flaked off because of damp in walls

 Penetrating damp is where the water comes through the walls, not upwards, and this is often caused be wall defects, or at worst, poor maintenance of the exterior of the house.

 Does your home suffer from Mould, mildew, condensation or dampness?